+Following the extended winter break, all on-campus employees, students and visitors are required to submit a new COVID-19 test.
+Tests should be done on or after Jan.
+4, 2021.
 Employees working full-time on campus may be given release time for testing.
 These employees and their supervisors will coordinate schedules to ensure necessary staffing levels each day.
-Bee Cards will be deactivated Monday, Dec.
-7, if test results are not submitted.
+Bee Cards for on-campus employees will be deactivated Monday, Jan.
+11, if test results are not submitted.

 Employees should email proof of their negative COVID test result to HR at firstname.lastname@example.org.

 In case of a positive test, HR will provide guidance for when an employee may return to campus as well as guidance for co-workers and other members of the campus community.

 In the last month, the volume of testing is causing delays in getting results compared to testing earlier in the fall.
 Please plan ahead for testing.
 Baltimore City and the surrounding counties each have their own web pages detailing testing sites.
 A list of the relevant links can be found here.
 Many sites offer appointments or indicate appointments preferred but allow walk-ins.
 An employee may choose where to receive a COVID test.
 The sites coordinated through the state, city and county health departments offer free testing.
 Some of the private clinics and pharmacies offer testing but may require a co-pay.
 UB will not cover the cost of the co-pay.

 Campus access days have been scheduled for Jan.
 11-14.
 These days are intended for faculty and staff to retrieve materials to prepare for the spring semester or to support ongoing telework.
 It is expected that employees will spend less than one hour on campus for this purpose.

 Here are details about the campus access period for faculty and staff: